Debunking the Arguments of PseudoSkeptics and Debunkers

 To

-talents and knowledge is used to serve their true God - orthodoxy
+talents and knowledge are used to serve their true God - orthodoxy.
+In

-establishment.
-In their view, establishment authority can do no wrong, even if
+their view, establishment authority can do no wrong,

-they murder, traffick drugs, steal, lie, stage terrorist attacks, start wars by
+they murder, traffic drugs, steal, lie, stage terrorist attacks, start

 funding both sides, etc.